alanmitchell/bmon-website/guide/sensors.md

 counts to BMON.

-{: #image22}*Natural Gas Meter With a Monnit Wireless Pulse Counter (also shown is a flexible conduit leading to a wireless pulse counter that records and transmits the reading to BMON)*{: .small_text}
+*Natural Gas Meter With a Monnit Wireless Pulse Counter (also shown is a flexible conduit leading to a wireless pulse counter that records and transmits the reading to BMON)*{: .small_text}{: #image22}
 ![]({{ site.baseurl }}/assets/guide/sensors/image22.png)
 <br>